SaltyAom/just-use-elysia/src/pages/index.md

 [Elysia does that too](https://elysiajs.com/eden/overview.html).

-Good luck using it with non-TypeScript backend and having a proper OpenAPI documentation, and don't get me start on how to upload a file and have it validate properly.
+Good luck using it with non-TypeScript backend and having a proper OpenAPI documentation, and don't get me start on how to upload a file and with correct type and validate it properly.

 Not convincing enough?
 [Here's a comparison](https://elysiajs.com/migrate/from-trpc.html).